top of page

 While the Korean War may have ended in 1953, its impact continues to resonate in the region and beyond.
 The DMZ stands as a stark symbol of the division and the ongoing tensions, while the memories of the war remain ingrained in the collective consciousness of both Koreas.
 Understanding this complex conflict is crucial for comprehending the present and future of the Korean peninsula.

-Our Klook DMZ Tour highlights
+Our Klook DMZ Tour Highlights

 We had only planned to stay in South Korea for a few days, and our hotel was actually in Gwangmyeong, which is just outside of the main city of Seoul.
 Or in real terms, a 50 minute bus ride if you leave before rush hour.